C-Style Arrays

 }Output:

-sizeof(arr) = 8In main, sizeof(data) is 20 (five ints, each 4 bytes).
-But inside the function, sizeof(arr) becomes 8—which is the size of a pointer on a 64-bit system, not the size of the array.
+Inside function: 8In main, sizeof(arr) is 20 (5 ints, 4 bytes each).
+But inside the function, sizeof(arr) becomes 8—this is the size of a pointer on a 64-bit system, not the size of the array.

-This is array decay: when an array is passed as an argument, it automatically decays into a pointer to its first element.
-The function signatures int arr[] and int* arr are completely equivalent.
+This is array decay: when passed as an argument, an array automatically decays into a pointer to its first element.
+The function signatures void func(int arr[5]) and void func(int *arr) are completely equivalent.

-Pitfall Warning: Array decay means the function completely loses the array's size information.
-You cannot use
+Pitfall Warning: Array decay means the function completely loses the size information of the array.
+You can't use

-sizeofto calculate the number of elements, nor can you use a rangeforloop to traverse it.
-If you writesizeof(arr) / sizeof(arr[0])inside the function, you do not get the array length—instead, you get a meaningless result of "a pointer divided by an int."
-This is why C-style functions almost always require you to pass the array length as an additional parameter.
+sizeofto calculate the number of elements, nor can you use a range-basedforloop to traverse it.
+If you writesizeof(arr) / sizeof(arr[0])inside the function, you don't get the array length, but a meaningless result of "a pointer divided by an int."
+This is why C-style functions almost always require you to pass the array length as an extra argument.

-So the correct approach is to explicitly pass the size:
+So the correct way is to explicitly pass the size:

 std::cout << arr[i] << " ";